Living with knee pain can take a toll on you.

 The CDC reports that 1 in every 4 Americans suffers from some form of arthritis.
 There isn’t any age limit or level of physical fitness when it comes to this condition.

 The inflammatory autoimmune disorder—rheumatoid arthritis—causes redness, pain, and swelling in the affected joints.
 This debilitating condition hampers movement and, gradually hinders the daily lives of those experiencing it.

 Other forms of arthritis—like gout and septic arthritis—are extremely painful conditions that induce swelling.

 Overall, the CDC reports that an estimated 54.4 million U.S adults experience some form of arthritis whether it’s rheumatoid arthritis, lupus, gout, or fibromyalgia.
 Whatever variety, it inevitably results in excruciating knee pain.

 It’s important to know that you shouldn’t suffer through the pain in silence.
 At Houston Physicians’ Hospital, our expert doctors and physicians work tirelessly to address pain in your bones and joints.
 Our top priority is providing top-quality care that’s tailored specifically to your needs.

 Houston Physicians’ Hospital is one of the first hospitals in Houston Texas to receive knee and hip replacement accreditation from DNV GL Healthcare.
 With us, you know you’re in good hands.
 Our group therapy services help patients recover after their hip and knee replacement surgeries, find out more about them.

-If you’re experiencing knee pain or pain in any of your body’s joints, visit our Joint Solutions Center for more information.
+If you’re experiencing knee pain or pain in any of your body’s joints, visit our Orthopedic Center of Excellence for more information.